French actor Jean-Paul Belmondo dies at the age of 88 | DW | 06.09.2021

 International honors

-His health took a turn in 2001 when he was admitted to a Paris hospital after suffering a stroke.
-The actor had to laboriously learn to speak and walk again.
-But he returned to acting as soon as he could.
+Belmondo's health took a turn in 2001 when he was admitted to a Paris hospital after suffering a stroke.
+The actor had to laboriously learn to speak and walk again, but he returned to acting as soon as he could.

 Years after he retired from acting, Belmondo remained celebrated as a superstar in France.
 And, as the title of his memoir emphasized, Mille vies valent mieux qu'une (1,000 Lives are Better than One), he always cherished the fact that his career had allowed him to live his own to the fullest.